The following research awards are given by the SFPE Foundation.

 The Arthur B. Guise Medal

 This award is presented by the SFPE Foundation and represents its most prestigious research award.
 The Arthur B. Guise Medal recognizes eminent achievement in the advancement of the science and technology of fire protection engineering and is named in memory of the achievements of Arthur Guise, who singularly developed dry chemicals for use as fire extinguishing agents.
 The achievement may be in research, development, design, innovation, management, education or literature.
-Recipients of the Guise Medal.
+Recipients of the Guise Medal

 The Jack Bono Award for Engineering Communications

 This award was established in 2006 by the Foundation's Board of Governors to recognize high-performing students who are conducting research to advance the science and practice of fire protection engineering.
 Nominations are accepted from undergraduate, graduate and post-graduate students and are judged on scientific quality and relevance of their research to the fire protection engineering profession.
-Recipients of the Student Scholar Award.